-SDG2 Future of Food Leadership Lesson 5 The Third Earth Charter Pillar
+SDG12 Future of Enterprise Lesson 5 The Third Earth Charter Pillar

-Activity 1 Justice (20 mins)
+Activity 1 - Justice (20 mins)

 - 1. This is a whole class activity.
 Divide your class in half.
 To one half, give scissors, colored pencils, crayons, glitter, glue, and whatever other supplies you have on hand.
-To the other group, give only plain white paper and some dull crayons/ pencils - 2.
+To the other group, give only plain white paper and some dull crayons/ pencils. - 2.
 Ask each person to make the best looking flower that they can, using the materials they have been supplied.
 After 5 minutes, share work as a whole class. - 3.
 Divide the halves into smaller groups and direct learners to Worksheet: Justice and go through questions checking understanding. - 4.
 Instruct learners to discuss questions in their groups.
-Set them 5 minutes to discuss.
+(5 minutes)

-Activity 2 The Scramble Game (30 mins)
+Activity 2 - The Scramble Game (30 mins)